How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 1. Lookalikes

 Lookalikes are the first type of audience for cold acquisition on Facebook and Instagram.
 The more you spend, the larger your lookalike audiences can become.
 A new store will rarely have success running a 6% lookalike on purchasers because of poor data sets, but a store doing 20 sales a day can run a 6% lookalike on Purchase events and AddToCart events.
-We typically start new stores on 2% lookalikes, develop established stores with proven ad campaigns on 6%, then maximize reach at 10%.
+While I depend on broad audiences today, when using lookalikes I began new builds on 2% lookalikes, develop established stores with proven ad campaigns on 6%, and maximize reach at 10%.

 Use diverse lookalike audiences.
 Build value-based lookalikes on: